Sufficient condition for dispersal-induced growth on dynamic networks: Some applications

-It is interesting to look now to the same system but with the direction of migrations reversed as it is shown on figure \ref{cig}-right.
+It is interesting to look now to the same system but with the direction of migrations reversed as it is shown on Figure \ref{cig}-right i.e. the case of a population of storks having the curious idea to migrate to the worst site.

-For this system $\mathcal{C}=$''north''$\to$''south''$\to$''north'' is a circuit such that $\chic > 0$ (actually it has the same growth index than previously).
-Thus, proposition \ref{suffcroissance} applies, which is somewhat counter intuitive.
-How is it possible to have growth when the population systematically flees out the "source" site to go to the "sink" site?
-Like previously we can compute the monodromy matrix of this system and ask to Maple the expression of its dominant eigenvalue $\mu(m,T)$ (that we do not show here) and the graph of $(m,T) \mapsto \frac{\log(\lambda (m,T))}{T}$ which is shown on the right of figure \ref{Lyapcigognes}.

-This figure compares the Lyapunov exponents for the "migration towards the source" and the "migration towards the sink" for the same parameter value $r^i_j$.
+For this system $\mbox{‘‘south'' } \to \mbox{ ‘‘north'' } \to \mbox{ ‘‘south'' } =\mathcal{C}_{sns}$ is a circuit such that $\chi^{\mathcal{C}_{sns}} > 0$ (actually it has the same growth index than previously).
+Thus, Proposition \ref{suffcroissance} applies, which is somewhat counter intuitive.
+How is it possible to have growth when the population systematically flees out the ‘‘source'' site to go to the ‘‘sink'' site?
+Like previously we can compute the monodromy matrix of this system and ask to Maple the expression of its dominant eigenvalue $\lambda(m,T)$ (that we do not show here) and the graph of $(m,T) \mapsto \frac{\log(\lambda (m,T))}{T}$ which is shown on the right of Figure \ref{Lyapcigognes}.
+This figure compares the Lyapunov exponents for the ‘‘migration towards the source'' and the ‘‘migration towards the sink'' for the same parameter value $r^i_j$.
 We can see that the two plots are very different.
-In the case of "migration towards the source", except for the small blue region corresponding to low migration rates or to a short period, the growth rates are positive and increasing with $m$ and $T$.
-On the contrary, in the case of "migration towards the sink", the growth rate is essentially negative, which is expected, except for a small region corresponding to very large values of $T$ and very small values of $m$, which is not intuitive but was predicted by proposition \ref{suffcroissance}.
+In the case of ‘‘migration towards the source'', except for the small blue region corresponding to low migration rates or to a short period, the growth rates are positive and increasing with $m$ and $T$.
+On the contrary, in the case of ‘‘migration towards the sink'', the growth rate is essentially negative, which is expected, except for a small region corresponding to very large values of $T$ and very small values of $m$, which is not intuitive but was predicted by Proposition \ref{suffcroissance}.